shaharrazlan/Bloom_Filter/README.md

 <code>g++ -o v1 ./src/InputOutput.cpp ./src/InputValidation.cpp ./src/BloomFilter.cpp ./src/Application.cpp ./src/UrlManager.cpp ./src/main.cpp ./src/CheckUrl.cpp ./src/SetHashParam.cpp ./src/AddUrl.cpp ./src/ICommand.h</code>

 __With cloning:__
-# 1. Open your terminal.
+1. Open your terminal.

-# 2. Navigate to the directory where you want to clone the repository.
+2. Navigate to the directory where you want to clone the repository: cd /path/to/your/desired/directory
-cd /path/to/your/desired/directory

-# 3. Use git clone with the -b or --branch option to clone the specific version.
-git clone -b v2.0.6 https://github.com/shaharrazlan/Foobar-Network.git
+3. Use git clone with the -b or --branch option to clone the specific version: git clone -b v2.0.6 https://github.com/shaharrazlan/Foobar-Network.git

-# 4. Navigate into the cloned repository.
+4. Navigate into the cloned repository: cd Foobar-Network
-cd Foobar-Network

 Compile the code by running this: